The Best Neighborhoods in Raleigh, NC:

 Whether you’re a college student, a young professional, a family, or an older adult, Raleigh is a great place for you.
 If you need a great Raleigh area Real Estate Agent please let us know.
 Raleigh real estate is some of the best value in the country, so if you're moving to Raleigh check out all the city has to offer!

 Let’s start by examining the neighborhoods in Raleigh and you can determine what may be the best fit for you.
-My recommendation is to visit and spend time in all of the area’s to find what neighborhood you like best.
+My recommendation is to visit and spend time in all of the areas to find what neighborhood you like best.

 Without further ado, here are the top picks (In no specific order) for the Best Neighborhoods in Raleigh:

 Oakwood is a great spot for a young professional, or family, as it offers a short walk to Raleigh’s downtown where there are great restaurants and bars.
+The trees in this neighborhood are part of the appeal since you feel like you're in a neighborhood and you're actaully in downtown Raleigh.

 It’s one of Raleigh’s more expensive neighborhoods because of it’s proximity to downtown and historic culture.
 Here you can view Oakwood homes for sale in Raleigh.

 Cameron Village offers everything you want within walking distance.
 Located west of downtown and close to North Carolina State, you’ll find one of the best outdoor shopping centers.
-Including some of the best brunch places such as Tupelo Honey and Flying Biscuit, locally owned boutiques, CorePower Yoga and Flywheel for fitness fanatics, and a state of the art library if you want to get work done with minimal distractions.
+Including some of the best brunch places such as Tupelo Honey and Flying Biscuit, locally-owned boutiques, CorePower Yoga and Flywheel for fitness fanatics, and a state of the art library if you want to get work done with minimal distractions.

 The Cameron Village shopping area offers great views of the city skyline as well.
-Real estate in this area begin around $550,000 and range from one story ranch style homes to plantation properties.
+Real estate in this area begins around $550,000 and range from one story ranch style homes to plantation properties.
 Properties are ideal for young professionals, investors seeking properties to rent to college students, and established folks looking to settle in their home for the long haul.

 Boylan Heights is one of the most sought-after areas in Raleigh.
 Boylan Heights has a rich historic culture.
 It was established in 1907 as one of the prime suburban Raleigh neighborhoods.
 Architectural homes found on the street include transitional Queen Anne/Colonial Revivals, Dutch Colonials, and foursquares with Colonial Revival or Craftsman detailing.